t-ateya/hierarchical-multi-agent-retrieval-system/docs/deployment/guides/local-ai-digitalocean.md

 ### Deploy the Local AI Package

-Note: Run 'sudo chmod 777 searxng' beforehand to set the right permissions otherwise the Searxng container will restart.
-I haven't seen this on every provider but this happens with DigitalOcean GPU droplets for some reason.
+**Note:** Run `sudo chmod 777 searxng` beforehand to set the correct permissions; otherwise, the SearXNG container will restart.
+This issue has been observed specifically with DigitalOcean GPU droplets.

 For GPU-enabled deployment: